What is Xtandi?

 Xtandi may cause side effects on your spinal cord.
 Stop taking this medicine and call your doctor at once if you have severe low back pain, trouble walking or standing up, pain or weakness in your lower body, severe and worsening numbness or tingling, or sudden loss of bladder or bowel control.

-Before taking Xtandi
+Before taking this medicine

-a recent head injury, stroke, or brain tumor (in the past 12 months).
+a head injury, stroke, or brain tumor;

-FDA pregnancy category X. Although not for use by women, Xtandi can cause birth defects if the mother or the father is taking this medicine.
+Although not for use by women, Xtandi can cause birth defects if the mother or the father is taking this medicine.
 Do not use this medicine if you are pregnant.

 If you are taking Xtandi and your sexual partner could become pregnant, use a condom and one other form of birth control to prevent pregnancy during treatment.
 Keep using these birth control methods for at least 3 months after your treatment ends.
-Tell your doctor at once if a pregnancy occurs while either parent is being treated with Xtandi.
+Tell your doctor at once if a pregnancy occurs while either parent is being treated with enzalutamide.

 Although this medicine is not for use by women, it is not known whether enzalutamide passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+You should not breastfeed while using this medicine.